mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_java.md

 When using MindSpore Lite to perform inference, [Model](https://www.mindspore.cn/lite/api/en/r2.3/api_java/model.html#model) is the main entrance of inference, and the model can be realized through Model Loading, model compilation and model execution.
 Using the [MSContext](https://www.mindspore.cn/lite/api/en/r2.3/api_java/mscontext.html#init) created in the previous step, call the composite [build](https://www.mindspore.cn/lite/api/en/r2.3/api_java/model.html#build) interface to implement model loading and model compilation.

-The following sample code demonstrates how to call `Build` to  loading and compilation a model.
+The following sample code demonstrates how to load and compile a model.

 ```java
 Model model = new Model();